MaibornWolff/codecharta/visualization/README.md

 ### Tasks

-After cloning the repository and running the installation as described above, you can use the other available commands and tasks inside the visualization project:
+After cloning the repository and running the `npm` installation as described above, you can use the other available commands and tasks inside the visualization project.
+You can check all tasks and their functionality inside the `package.json` section `scripts`.

 #### Build

-Build the project in `dist/`.
+Build the project in `dist/webpack`.
 The produced files are required if you want to [package](#package) the application or [start](#start) the standalone version.

+> Additional files are copied inside the webpack, which are required to execute the electron standalone via npm (run) start

 ```bash
 # Make sure you are still inside the visualization project